terminal-discord/twilight/README.md

 [![discord badge][]][discord link] [![github badge][]][github link] [![license badge][]][license link] ![rust badge]

+## Important

+This is a *unofficial* fork of twilight specifically for making custom clients.

+_**Using the Discord API in this way is explicitly a violation of the Discord TOS.**_

+_**This fork is not affiliated with the upstream maintainers, please do not submit issues to the upstream repository**_

 ![project logo][logo]

 `twilight` is a powerful, flexible, and scalable ecosystem of Rust libraries